nguyenry/GitLab/answers.md

 git rebase top_ten
 git rebase top_N
 ```
-I think that this will make test change to be the same as top_ten and the change test again to be the same as top_N.
+This will give us a merge conflict and annotate segments of the code that are different.
+Once we resolve those conflicts test will reflect whatever changes we manually made in top_ten and top_N to resolve the conflict.